swcarpentry/shell-novice/_episodes/02-filedir.md

 The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
 and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+Because Nelle is the user in our examples here, therfore we get `/Users/nelle` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.